 Microsoft cloud services includes several auditing and reporting features that customers can use to track user and administrative activity within their tenant, such as changes made to their Exchange Online and SharePoint Online tenant configuration settings, and changes made by users to documents and other items.
 Customers can use the audit information and reports available in our cloud services to more effectively manage the user experience, mitigate risk, and fulfill compliance obligations.

-The Office 365 Security & Compliance Center is a one-stop portal for protecting your data in Office 365, and it includes many auditing and reporting features.
-It is an evolution of the Office 365 Compliance Center.
-The Security & Compliance Center is designed for organizations that have data protection or compliance needs, or that want to audit user and administrator activity.
-You can use the Security & Compliance Center to manage compliance for all of your organization's Office 365 data.
-You can access the Security & Compliance Center at http://protection.office.com using your Office 365 admin account.
+The Office 365 Security & Compliance Center, the Microsoft 365 Security Center, and the Microsoft 365 Compliance Center are one-stop portals for protecting data in your organization, and they include many auditing and reporting features.
+These centers are designed for organizations that have data protection or compliance needs, or that want to audit user and administrator activity.
+You can access these centers using your subscription admin account.

 - Alerts - Enables you to manage alerts, view security-related alerts, and manage advanced alerts using Office 365 Cloud App Security.

-- Permissions - Enables you to assign permissions such as Compliance Administrator, eDiscovery Manager, and others to people in your organization so that they can perform tasks in the Security & Compliance Center.
-You can assign permissions for most features in the Security & Compliance Center, but other permissions must be configured using the Exchange admin center and SharePoint admin center.
+- Permissions - Enables you to assign permissions such as Compliance Administrator, eDiscovery Manager, and others to people in your organization so that they can perform tasks in these centers.
+You can assign permissions for most features in each center, but other permissions must be configured using the Exchange admin center and SharePoint admin center.

 - Threat management - Enables you to create and apply device management policies using Office 365 Mobile Device Management, to set up Data Loss Prevention (DLP) policies for your organization, to configure email filtering, anti-malware, DomainKeys Identified Mail (DKIM), safe attachments, safe links, and OAuth apps.